 This article lists the top 10 trading books on short term swing trading.
 There are tons of books written about stock trading on every topic, and these are the best swing trading books in my opinion.
 Technical analysis is mainly used for swing trading or day trading purposes.
 Technical analysis shows a trader how to use stock chart to find trade setups, and buy and sell short term for profit.
 Long term investors should read books about fundamental analysis.
 If you are a trader or learning how to trade stocks, below are the top technical analysis books that you should have on your bookshelves.

 Best Swing Trading Books

-Below are the best swing trading books:
+Below are the best books to learn technical analysis

 1. Technical Analysis of the Financial Markets by John J. Murphy